valeIT/valeIT.github.io/_posts/2018-01-11-correlation-doesnt-imply-causation.markdown

 A simple traveler's example that is obvious to everyone is a fallacy:
 "Just right as I arrived in my new apartment a window broke, therefore it's my fault it did."
-Wheter if you actually look at the cause it might look like:
+Whether if you actually look at the cause it might look like:
 "It was hailing the whole day, the window just happened to give in at the moment I arrived."

 More examples:
-- [Non related graphs put together][2]
+- [Nonrelated graphs put together][2]
 - [Funny examples][3]

 ## Denying the antecedent